jarvis-47/jarvis-47/README.md

 Hello, World!
 I'm Parampreet, an enthusiastic MSCS Candidate from Clemson University with a burning passion for machine learning and data analytics.
 Armed with diverse tech stacks and the knack to convert raw data into informed strategies, I thrive on solving challenges and pushing the boundaries of what's possible.
 Looking to harness the power of data to innovate and revolutionize the digital landscape.

 ## 🎓 Education
-**Clemson University**: Pursuing Master's in Computer Science with a keen focus on Applied Data Science, Artificial Intelligence, and Deep Learning.<br>
+**Clemson University**: Pursuing Master's in Computer Science with a keen focus on Statistics, Machine Learning and Artificial Intelligence.<br>
 **Punjab Engineering College**: B.Tech in Mechanical Engineering.
 Led capstone project on Multi-Sensor Fusion for Adaptive Cruise Control.<br>

 ## 💼 Professional Experience